-For a more subtle approach to the daring mohawk, experiment with a sweeping side mohawk and fade.
+For a more subtle approach to the daring mohawk, experiment with a sweeping mohawk with a drop fade.
 If you love the punk-rock mohawk aesthetic but don’t want too much height, this is the look for you.
-Instead of using your hair gel, spray or mousse to create a high-rise mohawk, just sweep your hair to one side.
+Instead of using a hair gel or hairspray to create a high-rise mohawk, just sweep your hair to one side.
 The only trick to nailing the look is to make sure you have created volume in your mohawk before brushing it to the side.
-Doing so will ensure your hair looks on trend and well-groomed rather than flat and unkempt.
+Doing so will ensure your hair looks on-trend and well-groomed rather than flat and unkempt.

-Add a little something extra to your new mohawk fade with a sharp, line cut.
+Add a little something extra to your new mohawk fade with a sharp, line up.
 This involves shaving the hair at the temples into sleek, geometric lines.
-Then, consider enhancing your style with a hard part.
 By distinctly separating the top of your hair from the side, this line will emphasize the boldness of your mohawk.
 Regular grooming will be required to keep this look at its best.
 Therefore, either brush up on your buzzing skills or become best friends with your local barber.

 In recent times, countless black men across the globe have been spotted rocking a daring mohawk fade.
-If you fall into this category and have naturally thick, dark hair, it’s time for you to try this look.
-The thickness of your locks means that less styling product is needed to keep your hair standing tall, making it a perfect match for a mohawk.
-For a stylish approach to this look, we recommend incorporating a high fade and possibly even a beard.
+If you have afro hair, it’s time for you to try this look.
+The thickness of your locks means that less styling product is needed to keep your hair standing tall, making it a perfect match for a mohawk fade.
+For a stylish approach to this look, we recommend incorporating a high fade and a beard.

 The best way to complement a strong mohawk up top is to match it to a fierce, masculine beard.
 Ensure that both your mohawk and beard are kept clean and well-groomed to make the most of this double-trouble look.
 Finally, for added emphasis and polish, shape up your beard into your fade.
 While this look will suit all hair colors, it is particularly striking with darker hair where the detail is sharp.

 While creating a thick-haired mohawk can require a little patience, this effort is reflected in the results.
 As the mohawk’s key features are thickness and height, having thick hair instantly sets you on the path to success.
-To balance out the thick hair on top, we recommend opting for a low or mid-fade.
-Finally, stock up on styling products because you’ll need that hair gel to keep your mohawk soaring high.
+To balance out the thick hair on top, we recommend opting for a low fade or mid fade.
+Finally, stock up on styling products because you’ll need to keep your mohawk soaring high.